DesiQuintans/novelqualcodes/README.md

 ## Step 3.
 Install *novelqualcodes*

 Currently, you can install the actively-developed and up-to-date version from GitHub:

 ``` r
 install.packages("remotes")
 remotes::install_github("DesiQuintans/novelqualcodes")
 ```

-When CRAN accepts our package we'll update this readme with installation instructions for that also.
+When CRAN accepts our package we’ll update this readme with installation instructions for that also.

 You only need to install the package once; you don’t need to run this if you’ve installed it previously.